-AMERICA'S HEALTH CARE PLAN
+AMERICA'S NATIONAL HEALTH CARE PLAN

-AMERICA'S HEALTH CARE PLAN
+AMERICA'S NATIONAL HEALTH CARE PLAN

 GET INVOLVED, LEARN THE PLAN

-AMERICA'S Health Insurance Plan DISCUSSION
+AMERICA'S NATIONAL Health Insurance Plan DISCUSSION

 GET INVOLVED, LEARN THE PLAN

-AMERICA'S Health Insurance Plan DISCUSSION
+AMERICA'S NATIONAL Health Insurance Plan DISCUSSION

 Mission

-PLAN PROPOSAL
+WORKING PROPOSAL

 Designing a comprehensive healthcare framework for the United States requires balancing universal access with the country’s existing infrastructure and economic realities.
 The following proposed framework—the "American Unified Care Model" AUCM, is a hybrid system designed to provide a universal floor of coverage while maintaining a regulated private market